 There are many VoIP providers that support BYOD (Bring Your Own Device) in which case gives the flexibility to the end-user to supply their own ATA (Analog Telephone Adapter).
 This is a good option for those users that are technically savvy since can result in significant savings and a good way for providers to save […]

 Sometimes is hard to escape, and sometimes it looks like there is no Bell alternative.
 Here is the thing, all through Canada Bell is a household name.
-After all, it has been in business for 141 years.
+After all, it has been in business for over 140 years.
 Starting with landline telephone service and later launching cell phone service.
-Years later Bell launched Internet and Satellite […]
+Then, years later Bell launched Internet […]

 Whenever we use any sort of online communication software such as Google Hangouts or take a Zoom call, there is always the dreaded background noise that could make it difficult to hear the person on the other end.
 Thankfully, there are software programs or apps like Krisp that help resolve that.

 It has been a while since most of us have been working from home.
 However many may have found the internet connection and speeds are less than ideal.
 With all the different devices at home consuming the bandwidth during the day is no wonder.

 Paul Krugman, the Nobel Prize-winning economist, famously (or should we say, infamously) declared in 1998 that the internet would have an effect on the world economy which would ultimately be “no greater than a fax machine’s.”

 They say the covid19 pandemic brought the world to a grinding halt.
 The reality is that the world has not missed a spin.
 It is us, the human race that has haltered the routines.
 Maybe we were forced to.
 Though the point is the meandering existence on the planet has come to an unexpected pitstop.